Select Video Clip...

 Throughout his life, Rangel has been a powerful leader of the nation’s fight against drug abuse and drug trafficking.
 He also has strongly supported efforts to revitalize urban neighborhoods and to support underprivileged youth, veterans, and ex-offenders.

-In recent years, Rangel became a key contributor to President Obama’s health care reform law.
+Rangel became a key contributor to President Obama’s health care reform law.
 Additionally, the State Department's Charles B. Rangel International Affairs Program has blossomed in recent years; as of 2011, one hundred and eighteen former Rangel Fellows had gone on to become US State Department Foreign Service Officers.
-Rangel stepped down as Chair of the House Ways and Means Committee in March of 2010.